7 minute read

 - Nine countries have fully launched a central bank digital currency (CBDC), including Nigeria and The Bahamas.

-Looking to the future of cryptocurrency
+Looking to the future of crypto

 - Cryptocurrency exchanges BlockFi and Gemini plan to launch credit cards offering Bitcoin as reward points.